kelveden/milli/README.md

 Tells milli about one or more expectations.
 Setting up an expectation looks exactly the same as setting up a stub except that there is the extra option of specifying the number of times that the stub is expected to be invoked.

-### milli.ignoreCallsTo(call1, call2, ..., call3)
-Tells milli to ignore calls to the specified list of urls and/or rest resources.
-Is simply a one-line shortcut to setting up the "ignoring" stubs as usual.
-E.g.:

-    milli.ignoreCallsTo("/my/url", "/another/url", milli.apis.myapi.myresource);

-(Note that the following is also acceptable:)

-    milli.ignoreCallsTo([ "/my/url", "/another/url", milli.apis.myapi.myresource ]);

-would result in simple "match any HTTP method and respond with 200" stubs being set up for the specified urls.
-(The content type of the empty response will be picked up from the rest resource definition as usual unless a `defaultResponse` is specified - see 'Referring to a pre-defined REST API instead of plain urls' below.)
-The placeholders in the URI template for the rest resource will be substituted with `[\\s\\S]+?` (i.e. match anything).

 ### milli.run(callback)
 Causes milli to submit all stubs and expectations setup via the asynchronous `stub` to vanilli.
 The specified callback is then executed.
 It is not necessary to run this when using milli synchronously.